 How to charge for a tiny script

 The three of us sat down after work and made a plan of what needs to be done.
-Fast enough we realised, that we need to allow also Windows user to be able to use our app.
+Fast enough we realized, that we need to allow also Windows user to be able to use our app.

 Christoph started working on Windows version immediately (which took few days to finish).

 Mike and I focused on building native macOS app.
 We implemented it in a way that you have to pay to use it.
-It was around 3 AM when we realised this is utterly stupid, and we have to allow people to try out the app but make it unusable without paying.
+It was around 3 AM when we realized this is utterly stupid, and we have to allow people to try out the app but make it unusable without paying.